compphoto/BoostingMonocularDepth/README.md

 [![video](./figures/video_thumbnail.jpg)](https://www.youtube.com/watch?v=lDeI17pHlqo)

-ethod that can generate highly detailed high-resolution depth estimations from a single image.
+We propose a method that can generate highly detailed high-resolution depth estimations from a single image.
 Our method is based on optimizing the performance of a pre-trained network by merging estimations in different resolutions and different patches to generate a high-resolution estimate.

 Try our model easily on Colab : [![Open In Colab](https://colab.research.google.com/assets/colab-badge.svg)](https://colab.research.google.com/github/compphoto/BoostingMonocularDepth/blob/main/Boostmonoculardepth.ipynb)